 Preventing back pain

-Warm up: You’d warm up before a gym workout, so do the same before mowing, weeding, mulching, digging and other backyard chores.
-Take a light stroll around the garden and stretch your leg, back, neck and arm muscles before getting started.
+- Warm up: You’d warm up before a gym workout, so do the same before mowing, weeding, mulching, digging and other backyard chores.
+Take a light stroll around the garden and stretch your leg, back, neck and arm muscles before getting started to prevent any back injury like back muscle strain.

 Use the right tools: Let your yard tools do some of the work instead of your back muscles, Dr. Chang advises.
 For example, trimmers, also known as “weed eaters,” keep you upright while edging and weeding.
 Similarly, a retractable garden hose makes it easier to carry around while watering various areas of the yard.